-The priority thematic issues regarding ESD which regional programmes and activities shall target, either independently or as cross-cutting issues, are listed below together with some relevant key international and regional potential partners.
+The priority thematic issues regarding ESD which regional programmes and activities shall target are listed below together with some relevant key international and regional potential partners.

 D. Proposed Indicators of progress, monitoring and reporting

 Consistent with Article 70 of the MSESD, Ministers, at relevant regional Conferences (UfM, MCSD, UNESCO, etc.) on Education, Environment, Sustainable Development, etc., may wish to include sessions, discuss and report progress on the implementation of the MSESD.